Skip to content

 Options Risk.
 The use of options involves investment strategies and risks different from those associated with ordinary portfolio securities transactions and depends on the ability of the Fund’s portfolio managers to forecast market movements correctly.
 The prices of options are volatile and are influenced by, among other things, actual and anticipated changes in the value of the underlying 6 instrument, or in interest or currency exchange rates, including the anticipated volatility, which in turn are affected by fiscal and monetary policies and by national and international political and economic events.
 The effective use of options also depends on the Fund’s ability to terminate option positions at times deemed desirable to do so.
 There is no assurance that the Fund will be able to effect closing transactions at any particular time or at an acceptable price.
 In addition, there may at times be an imperfect correlation between the movement in values of options and their underlying securities and there may at times not be a liquid secondary market for certain options.

 Derivatives Risk.
 The use of derivative instruments involves risks different from, or possibly greater than, the risks associated with investing directly in securities and other traditional investments.
 These risks include: (i) the risk that the counterparty to a derivative transaction may not fulfill its contractual obligations; (ii) risk of mispricing or improper valuation; and (iii) the risk that changes in the value of the derivative may not correlate perfectly with the underlying asset.
 Derivative prices are highly volatile and may fluctuate substantially during a short period of time.
 Such prices are influenced by numerous factors that affect the markets, including, but not limited to: changing supply and demand relationships; government programs and policies; national and international political and economic events, changes in interest rates, inflation and deflation and changes in supply and demand relationships.
 Trading derivative instruments involves risks different from, or possibly greater than, the risks associated with investing directly in securities.
 Derivative contracts ordinarily have leverage inherent in their terms.
-14 The use of leverage may cause the Fund to liquidate portfolio positions when it would not be advantageous to do so in order to satisfy its obligations or to meet regulatory or contractual requirements for derivatives.
+The use of leverage may cause the Fund to liquidate portfolio positions when it would not be advantageous to do so in order to satisfy its obligations or to meet regulatory or contractual requirements for derivatives.
 The use of derivatives can magnify potential for gain or loss and, therefore, amplify the effects of market volatility on share price.

 Distribution Tax Risk.
-The Fund currently expects to make distributions on a monthly basis.
+The Fund currently expects to make distributions on a weekly basis.
 These distributions may exceed the Fund’s income and gains for the Fund’s taxable year.
 Distributions in excess of the Fund’s current and accumulated earnings and profits will be treated as a return of capital.
 A return of capital distribution generally will not be taxable but will reduce the shareholder’s cost basis and will result in a higher capital gain or lower capital loss when those Fund Shares on which the distribution was received are sold.
 Once a Fund shareholder’s cost basis is reduced to zero, further distributions will be treated as capital gain if the Fund shareholder holds Fund Shares as capital assets.
 Additionally, any capital returned through distributions will be distributed after payment of Fund fees and expenses.
 Because a portion of the Fund’s distributions may consist of return of capital, the Fund may not be an appropriate investment for investors who do not want their principal investment in the Fund to decrease over time or who do not wish to receive return of capital in a given period.
 In the event that a shareholder purchases Fund Shares shortly before a distribution by the Fund, the entire distribution may be taxable to the shareholder even though a portion of the distribution effectively represents a return of the purchase price.

 Roundhill Financial Inc. serves as the investment advisor.
 The Funds are distributed by Foreside Fund Services, LLC which is not affiliated with Roundhill Financial Inc., U.S. Bank, or any of their affiliates.